Skip to main content

 A Look Inside an 8-Week Pre-Hab Program

-Programs vary, but here’s a glimpse of what an effective plan looks like:
+Programs vary, but here is a glimpse of what a structured plan can look like:

 Weeks 1-2: Baseline and Light Movement